 Brandon Sanderson’s Can You Go Into Depth About Outlining? – Where the best-selling fantasy author goes into detail about the topic of outlining and the methods he uses when he’s planning his epic fantasy novels.
 As a teacher, he naturally goes through the process in detail and breaks it all down step by step.
 Useful for new writers or for those interested in learning more about outlining any kind of fiction.
 A helpful Reddit poster did a quick synopsis version of it you can find here.

 The MICE Quotient is a method proposed by writer Orson Scott Card and later championed by writer Mary Robinette Kowal of the Writing Excuses Podcast.
 Basically it’s a method for figuring out what goes in Act 1 and Act 3 and making sure they mirror each other.
-This method has been very helpful for some writers, and the above link includes a PDF sheet for making maximum use of the idea.
+This method has been very helpful for some writers.
 Give it a try!

 25 Ways to Plot, Plan and Prep Your Story– This should be your first stop in trying to find an outlining style that works for you.
 While irreverent and profanity laden, Chuck Wendig does a great job of laying out the most common methods of story prep.
 The only flaw with this otherwise beautiful piece is that his descriptions of the methods are pretty bare-bones, so you’re going to have to go looking for more detailed examples in some cases.